Where It's Needed

 One of the most interesting things to do when you meet a new kind of blossom is to figure out what its "pollination mechanism" is -- how does pollen get from another blossom to this other?

 For example, once in Mexico while watching a hummingbird pollinating a Salvia flower I noticed something interesting.
 When the bird inserted its beak into the flower, the flower's male stamens bent down and dusted pollen atop of the bird's beak and forehead!
 When the hummingbird left, I opened up a flower to see how the stamens had been able to move.
-As the above drawing shows, each stamen's filament bear a little pivot about midway its length.
+As the drawing at the top of this page shows, each stamen's filament bear a little pivot about midway its length.
 The stamen is almost like a seesaw.
 When the backend of the seesaw is nudged by the bill being inserted, the front end with the pollen-bearing anther swivels downward, dousing the bird with pollen.
 When the bird visits the next flower, that flower's female style, with the stigma at its end, is held just beyond the top petal and thus will be the first part of the flower to touch the bird, and will receive the pollen from the last flower.
 Can you see how it all works?

 If you have blossoming Scarlet Sage at your place, you should open a blossom and see how its stamens are hinged a little like seesaws, as shown in the drawing at the right.
 When a bee moves beneath the seesaw and her head pushes up the seesaw's back side, the filaments front end with the anthers attached moves down, dousing the bee with pollen.
 The Salvia mentioned above and Scarlet Sage are in the same genus, the genus Salvia, so it's not surprising that they would have similar workings inside them.